MistyLeo12/Relation-Tree/README.md

 ## Future

 1. Create a radial tree to visualize the family tree instead of the typical family tree visualization.
-2. Find a laarger data set.
+2. Find a larger data set.